mrtwinkler/mnstrjs/README.md

 [Demo](http://mnstrjs.com)

 # Specs
-* 5kb gzipped!
+* 5kb gzipped
-* no explicit row heights!
+* no explicit row heights
-* 100% responsive!
+* 100% responsive
-* native browser scrolling!
+* native browser scrolling
-* support for tree data!
+* support for tree data
-* restorable state!
+* restorable state
-* no dependencies!
+* no dependencies

 # Install
 Download or clone this repository or use npm.